diethardsteiner/diethardsteiner.github.io/_posts/2017-04-17-PDI-logging.md

 Here again you can see the hierarchical structure of log4j.

 If you want to see absolutely everything logged about Mondrian, enable the first appender.

+A lot of other Pentaho products use **Log4J**, so once you understand the basics for one product, adjusting logging with the other products will be a piece of cake.